 The privileges at the heart of these disputes were in place until surprisingly recently.
 Cambridge local historian Allan Brigham tells us that: “Right up until the late 19th Century, the university had loads of controls which included licensing pubs, prohibiting plays, and controlling weights and measures.
 They could imprison ‘lewd women’ for prostitution, and the vice-chancellor had the right to try university members, meaning they were exempt from civil courts… All these seem pretty good reasons for the townspeople to feel they were second-class citizens.”
 (8)

-This would finally change when Oxbridge’s monopoly on higher education dissolved.
-New universities proliferated during the late 19th and 20th centuries and became important parts of the cultural, social and economic life of many towns and cities.
+This would finally change in the 19th century when Oxbridge’s monopoly on higher education was abolished and new universities proliferated, becoming important parts of the cultural, social and economic life of many towns and cities.

 Modern day townies and gownies

-It’s understandable that new tensions have arisen between permanent locals and transient students over the years.
+In these relatively civil times, with the original causes of town v gown tension having faded into historical memory, it’s nevertheless understandable that permanent locals and transient students may sometimes rub each other up the wrong way.
 In the 1994 tune Hey!
-Student, The Fall’s Mark E Smith imagined a local resident eyeing students with disdain, but in place of gowns it was ‘long hair down and sneakers on your feet’ that caused offence.
+Student, The Fall’s Mark E Smith wrote from the perspective of a local resident eyeing students with disdain, but in place of gowns it was ‘long hair down and sneakers on your feet’ that caused his protagonist offence.
 More recently, the political push to increase the numbers attending university prompted The Guardian to ask ‘Is the student boom wrecking communities?’

 Yet for the most part town and gown enjoy a peaceful co-existence.
-Students come from all walks of life, they speak the same language as the locals, and gowns are rarely worn except at graduation.
-These days a ‘town versus gown’ battle is likely to be a friendly charity run or boxing match.
+Students hail from all walks of life, they speak the same language as the locals, and gowns are rarely worn except at graduation.
+These days a ‘town versus gown’ battle is likely to involve a charity run or friendly boxing match.